Azure/azure-sdk-for-c-arduino/examples/Azure_IoT_Hub_ESP8266/PlatformIO IDE/readme.md

     NOTE: Device keys are used to automatically generate a SAS token for authentication, which is only valid for one hour.

-- Have the latest [Arduino IDE](https://www.arduino.cc/en/Main/Software) installed.
+- Have the latest [Visual Studio Code](https://code.visualstudio.com/download) installed.

-- Have the [ESP8266 board support](https://github.com/esp8266/Arduino#installing-with-boards-manager) installed on Arduino IDE.
-ESP8266 boards are not natively supported by Arduino IDE, so you need to add them manually.

-    - ESP8266 boards are not natively supported by Arduino IDE, so you need to add them manually.
-    - Follow the [instructions](https://github.com/esp8266/Arduino#installing-with-boards-manager) in the official Esp8266 repository.
+- Have the latest [PlatformIO IDE](https://docs.platformio.org/en/latest/integration/ide/vscode.html) installed in Visual Studio Code.

 - Have one of the following interfaces to your Azure IoT Hub set up:
   - [Azure Command Line Interface](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest) (Azure CLI) utility installed, along with the [Azure IoT CLI extension](https://github.com/Azure/azure-iot-cli-extension).